Mdeskn/FH-Java/Homework assignment 1/Problem 3/README.md

 Matriculation Number: 7221435

 ## Problem Description
 The goal of this program is simple: analyze a given text and count how many vowels, consonants, and spaces it contains.
-You're provided with a chunk of text, and your job is to break it down and count each of these components.

 ### What We’re Counting
 - **Vowels**: The letters A, E, I, O, U (both uppercase and lowercase).